Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 The Solo Therapist’s Phone Dilemma

 Over 60% of SimplePractice users are solo practitioners (Source: SimplePractice Industry Report, 2025).
 No front desk.
-No colleague to cover the phone.
-When you are in session — which is 4 to 6.5 hours of your day — every call goes to voicemail.
+No colleague covering phones.
+During those 4 to 6.5 hours you’re in session each day, every single call lands in voicemail.

-And 78% of people seeking therapy will not leave a voicemail (Source: NASW Client Access Study, 2025).
-They hang up.
-They call another therapist.
-Or worse — they lose the motivation to seek help at all.
+And 78% of people seeking therapy won’t leave a voicemail (Source: NASW Client Access Study, 2025).
+They hang up, call the next therapist, or worse. they lose the motivation to seek help at all.

-This guide is for solo therapists who use SimplePractice and want a realistic, affordable solution to the phone problem — one that does not require hiring staff, checking voicemail between sessions, or answering calls at 9 PM.
+This guide is for solo therapists on SimplePractice who want a real fix for the phone problem. one that doesn’t require hiring staff or answering calls at 9 PM.

-The phone does not ring on your schedule.
+The phone doesn’t ring on your schedule.
 It rings on the caller’s schedule.

 New Clients Call at the Worst Times